geek-cookbook/geek-cookbook/manuscript/recipes/autopirate/nzbget.md

 ---
+title: How to download from usenet using NZBGet in Docker
-description: NZBGet is a tool for downloading "content" from Usenet providers
+description: NZBGet is a tool for downloading "content" from Usenet providers, and is the workhorse of our Autopirate Docker Swarm stack
 ---

-# NZBGet
+# NZBGet in Autopirate Docker Swarm stack

 !!! warning
     This is not a complete recipe - it's a component of the [AutoPirate](/recipes/autopirate/) "_uber-recipe_", but has been split into its own page to reduce complexity.